MengLingchao/MengLingchao.github.io/_pages/includes/intro.md

+# 🙇🏻‍♂️ About me
-[Dr. Hao Ding (丁豪)](https://facdent.hku.hk/about/staff-profile.php?shortname=haoding) is a postdoctoral fellow at Faculty of Dentistry, The University of Hong Kong (HKU), where he has been working since 2022.
-He earned his PhD in Dental Materials Science from HKU, where his research focuses on dental materials and digital dentistry.
+I am a postdoctoral fellow at the Faculty of Dentistry, The University of Hong Kong (HKU) since 2022.
+Prior to that, I received my doctoral and master's degrees in Dental Materials Science from HKU, where my research focused on dental materials and digital dentistry.
+With a background as a materials engineer, I have spent over nine years studying and working in a dental school.
+My goal is to tackle challenges in dentistry through an engineering approach and contribute to the improvement of dental care quality.
+More details about my research can be found [here](/cv/).